MS in Occupational Therapy

 Hands-on Fieldwork Places Personal Success Within Your Grasp.

 West Coast University is offering a concentrated, full-time, two-year program dedicated to the education of proficient, entry-level occupational therapy generalists.
-When setting out to design our MSOT program, we posed a simple question: What type of educational structure would maximize an OT student's opportunity for success?
+When setting out to design our MSOT program, we posed a simple question: What type of educational structure would maximize a student's opportunity for success at an occupational therapy university?

 Our answer: An integrated approach, seamlessly blending classroom work, advanced technology and 1,080 hours of in-depth, hands-on fieldwork.